violacaroline/applied-iot-airquality/README.md

 #### **Electrical Calculations**

 Since my LED's operate on 2.1V and my Pico W on 3.3V I need to "drop" 1.2V.
-It can be done using resistors, to calculate the resistance I need I can use Ohm's law.
+It can be done using resistors, to calculate the resistance I use Ohm's law.
 You then take:

 Voltage Source 3.3 - Voltage LED 2.1
 = 1.2